 Development - 33801Job Open Date:

 - Identify, cultivate, solicit and steward individuals believed to have potential to make major gifts to the Bryan School and other University interests as appropriate

 - Create strategic fundraising and campaign plans for Bryan School in conjunction with University Advancement and the Dean’s Office based on objectives and priorities in consultation with the Associate Vice Chancellor, the Dean, and other development and Bryan School staff

 - Sustain a level of major gift activity commensurate with performance expectations and prepare detailed and timely contact reports of all visits

 - Effectively engage the Dean and other Bryan School faculty and staff in the fundraising process

 - Develop, coordinate, and sustain a robust annual giving plan for the Bryan School working with the Dean, Associate Vice Chancellor, and Director of Annual Giving

 - Collaborate with the Bryan School Office of External Affairs (OEA), as appropriate, to plan and execute events and communications to alumni, friends, and donors

 Volunteer ManagementEssential Tasks:

-Maintaining a current body of knowledge about development priorities, as well as the university-wide priorities.
+- Maintaining a current body of knowledge about development priorities, as well as university-wide priorities.